Last Updated on

 What is the difference between the articles of organization and the operating agreement?

-The operating agreement is different than the formation documents and as they provide details on the management structure of the LLC, how profits are shared, responsibilities of members, and the voting structure.
+The operating agreement is different than the formation documents and as they provide details on the management structure of the LLC, how profits are shared, responsibilities of members of the LLC, and the voting structure.
 Since the role of the organizer ends after the LLC is formed, they won’t be included in the operating agreement unless a member is also the organizer.

 Who can act as an LLC organizer?

 Other than an individual serving as the organizer is over 18 years of age, there are generally no restrictions of who the organizer can be.
-The organizer of an LLC can be a member, but this is not required.
+The organizer can be an LLC member, but this is not required.
 The organizer can be a friend, registered agent, attorney, or other third party. that help you complete and file the formation documents.